nim-lang/Nim/doc/manual_experimental.md

 asmSyntax pragma
 ================

-`asmSyntax` pragma allowing specify target inline assembler syntax in `asm` stmt.
+The `asmSyntax` pragma is used to specify target inline assembler syntax in an `asm` statement.

 It prevents compiling code with different of the target CC inline asm syntax, i.e. it will not allow gcc inline asm code to be compiled with vcc.